bucs110fall2023/final-project-literally-anything/README.md

 Test Case 1: Player Movement

-Test Description: Verify that the player jumps as expected Test Steps:
+Test Description: Verify that the player jumps/ducks as expected Test Steps:
 Start the game.
 Press the spacebar or up arrow.